stnolting/neorv32/README.md

 of this project as [`*.zip` file](https://github.com/stnolting/neorv32/archive/master.zip).

-### 3. Create a new Hardware Project
+### 3. Create a new FPGA Project

 Create a new project with your FPGA design tool of choice.
 Add all the `*.vhd` files from the [`rtl/core`](https://github.com/stnolting/neorv32/blob/master/rtl) folder to this project.
 Make sure to add these files to a **new design library** called `neorv32`.

 You can either instantiate the [processor's top entity](https://github.com/stnolting/neorv32/blob/master/rtl/core/neorv32_top.vhd) or one of its
 [wrappers](https://github.com/stnolting/neorv32/blob/master/rtl/top_templates) in your own project.
-If you just want to try out the processor, you can use the simple [test setup](https://github.com/stnolting/neorv32/blob/master/rtl/top_templates/neorv32_test_setup.vhd) as top entity.
+If you just want to try thing out, you can use the simple [**test setup** (`rtl/top_templates/neorv32_test_setup.vhd`)](https://github.com/stnolting/neorv32/blob/master/rtl/top_templates/neorv32_test_setup.vhd) as top entity.

 ![neorv32 test setup](https://raw.githubusercontent.com/stnolting/neorv32/master/docs/figures/neorv32_test_setup.png)

 This test setup instantiates the processor and implements most of the peripherals and some ISA extensions.
-Only the UART0 lines, clock, reset and some GPIO output signals are propagated as actual entity signals.
-Basically, it is a FPGA "hello world" example:
+Only the UART0 communications lines, clock, reset and some
+GPIO output signals are propagated as actual top entity interface signals.
+Basically, it is a FPGA version of a "hello world" example:

 ```vhdl
   entity neorv32_test_setup is